Defective Medical Devices Cause Harm

 - kidney dialysis filters used to cleanse patients’ blood (chemical testing solution may have contaminated the filter, and led to patient deaths.)

-Brayton Purcell has represented hundreds of plaintiffs in medical device cases, including people injured by artificial implants, intrauterine devices and coronary surgery equipment.
-We will continue to fight to make medical device manufacturers accountable to the public for defective medical devices and to protect our injured clients.
-If you or a member of your family has been a victim of an unsafe medical device, please feel free to contact us to learn about your legal options.
+Brayton Purcell LLP has represented hundreds of plaintiffs in medical device cases, including people injured by artificial implants, intrauterine devices and coronary surgery equipment.
+Our personal injury attorneys will continue to fight to make medical device manufacturers accountable to the public for defective medical devices and to protect our injured clients.
+If you or a member of your family has been a victim of an unsafe medical device, please feel free to contact Brayton Purcell LLP today to learn about your legal options.